AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

   Index bounding the end of the series of events to return ``int count``
-  Optional maximum number of events to return ``QiBoundaryType boundaryType``
+  Optional maximum number of events to return ``SdsBoundaryType boundaryType``
-  Optional QiBoundaryType specifies handling of events at or near the start and end indexes ``QiBoundaryType startBoundaryType``
+  Optional SdsBoundaryType specifies handling of events at or near the start and end indexes ``SdsBoundaryType startBoundaryType``
-  Optional QiBoundaryType specifies the first value in the result in relation to the start index ``QiBoundaryType endBoundaryType``
+  Optional SdsBoundaryType specifies the first value in the result in relation to the start index ``SdsBoundaryType endBoundaryType``
-  Optional QiBoundaryType specifies the last value in the result in relation to the end index ``string filter``
+  Optional SdsBoundaryType specifies the last value in the result in relation to the end index ``string filter``
   Optional filter expression
 ``string viewId``